-Deliver business process excellence with low-code automation
+Deliver business process excellence with no-code automation

 Both IT and business teams play critical roles in process improvement, regardless of the type of business process.
 Business teams understand how the processes should work, and how these processes impact users, customers, and business goals.
 IT teams ensure process consistency and security by making sure that new and existing processes are woven into the overall business process fabric.

-Low-code automation software provides a suite of features that help business and IT teams collaborate, orchestrate processes, and achieve process excellence.
+No-code BPA software provides a suite of features that help business and IT teams collaborate, orchestrate processes, and achieve process excellence.
 Business teams get an intuitive visual interface that lets them improve processes quickly and easily.
 IT teams get a tool that integrates with the existing stack, amplifies current capabilities, and simplifies enforcement of security and compliance.